How to Find Bed Bugs

 Vintage clothing stores, thrift stores, flea markets and consignment shops are all enjoyable places to find unique bargains, but remember to treat your purchases and also to change and launder your shopping attire as soon as you return home.

 Place all secondhand clothing purchases into dissolvable plastic bags and launder as soon as the items are brought home.
 Items such as purses, backpacks, luggage, shoes or dry-clean-only clothing should be treated with dry heat as described above in the tips for travelers.
-Remember, temperatures above 120 degrees F will kill bed bugs and their eggs.
+Remember, temperatures above 120°F will kill these bugs and their eggs.

 How to Handle Bed Frames

-Metal bed frames are far less hospitable to bed bugs than wooden ones.
+Metal bed frames are far less hospitable bugs than wooden ones.
 Great-grandma favored brass and iron beds for just this reason.
-If a clean wooden bed frame must be placed in a building suspected of harboring bed bugs, the bed can be protected to prevent invasion.
+If a clean wooden bed frame must be placed in a building suspected of harboring bugs, the bed can be protected to prevent invasion.

 Keep headboards at least one inch from the wall.
 Wall-mounted headboards should be removable for periodic inspection and cleaning.
 Do not allow bedding to touch the floor, and chose bedding that may be cleaned by machine washing and drying.

-Enclose mattresses, box springs and pillows in zippered cases advertised to be impervious to bed bugs.
+Enclose mattresses, box springs and pillows in zippered cases advertised to be impervious.
 Cases advertised as preventing dust mites are also acceptable.
 These are available from many retailers that carry bedding and house wares, as well as from online retailers.

-These cases will prevent invasion by bed bugs, and will isolate and eventually starve any bugs that may be trapped inside.
+These cases will prevent an invasion, and will isolate and eventually starve any bugs that may be trapped inside.
 Check cases frequently, as the material is vulnerable to tearing, especially where there is contact between the case and the bed frame.

 Home Care